 The psychologist internship is given as a continuous period equivalent to 13 weeks of full-time studies.
 The course consists of practical psychology work tasks under supervision of an authorised psychologist with appropriate professional or vocational experience.
-At the start of the internship, the student and the supervisor formulated an individual study plan, to be approved by the course leader.
+At the start of the internship, an individual study plan must be approved by the Course Coordinator.
 The supervisor is to give the student relevant and varying assignments based on the expected learning goals, the individual study plan and the tasks available at the workplace.
 The internship is intended to afford the student a thorough understanding of the psychologist profession.
 Likewise, the tasks and the supervision are intended to develop the professional attitude necessary for the professional role.
 Supervision will be given to the student 1-2 hours/week.

-Under the internship, a continuous assessment of the students' achievements takes place.
-Half-time- and final assessments are carried out through an established assessment protocol.
+Under the internship, a continuous assessment of the students' achievements takes place..
+Half-time- and final assessments are carried out through an assessment protocol.

-Besides assignments prescribed by the supervisor at the workplace, the student will have to participate actively in a discussion forum, based on reading instructions from the course director.
+Besides assignments prescribed by the supervisor at the workplace, the student will have to participate actively in a discussion forum, based on reading instructions from the Course Coordinator.
 The discussions will address literature studies, previous coursework relevant to the field, as well as experiences from the workplace where the student is active.

-The internship placement is assigned to the students based on agreements between Karolinska Institutet and national, regional, municipal, and private activities.
+The internship placement is assigned to the students based on agreements between Karolinska Institutet and national, county council, municipal, and private activities.